hoangddt/keycloak-sns-us-east-1/README.md

 Under Authentication > Required Actions:
 * Click on the 'Register' button and select 'Update Mobile Number' to add the Required Action to the REALM.
-* Make sure that for 'Update Mobile Number' both the 'Enabled' and 'Default Action' check boxes are checked.
+* Make sure that for 'Update Mobile Number' has 'Enabled' checkbox set and 'Default Action' checkbox unset.

 ## Styling